sarusso/Reyns/README.md

                   linked=True/False, seed_command=cusom_seed_command, safemode=True/False,
                   interactive=True/False, debug=True/False, conf=conf_file(default:run.conf)]

 All the above arguments are explained in detail in the following sections.
+There are also some env variables

+### Env vars
+The resolution of the environment variables follow the priority order reported below:

+1) Env vars set at runtime
+2) host.conf file
+3) the tun conf file being used (i.e. run.cof, or run_published.conf, or...)

+**SERVICE_IP**: where the service(s) is expected to respond.
+In particulare, the IP used to register the service on the Dynamic DNS, and the IP on which the DNS itself will respond.
+If not set, docker network IP addresses are used.
+Mandatory if the instance type is 'master'.

+There is also a special value for IP-related vard: if a variable starts with "from_" the DockerOps will obtain the IP from the network interface coming after.
+In example, "from_eth0" will take the value fron teh IP address of the host's

 ## Containers properties